egor-sergeev/blog-performance/README.md

 ## Overview

-This project implements a Spring Boot backend for a practice blogging platform, designed as a sandbox to practice diagnosing and mitigating bottlenecks in an application's performance.
+This project implements a Spring Boot backend for a blogging platform, designed as a sandbox to practice diagnosing and mitigating bottlenecks in an application's performance.
 The application primarily consists of three
 models: Article, Comment, and User.